 This is the best bargain place for “pasalubong hunting”.
-It’s actually like Divisoria but of course more clean, organized and pleasant.
-You can actually buy lots of canvas bags, luggages, food and other Korean trinkets here.
+It’s actually like Manila’s Divisoria, but of course more clean, organized, and pleasant.
+You can actually buy lots of canvas bags, luggages, food, and other Korean trinkets here.
 For photography enthusiast, Namdaemun Market is also a camera lovers paradise.

 Changdeokgung Palace, Seoul

 This palace is so big that we weren’t able to see all the sites, especially the one I’m really looking forward to – Secret Garden.
 This UNESCO World Heritage Site is one of the “Five Grand Palaces” built by the kings of the Joseon Dynasty during the 15th century.
 If you want to see all the beautiful spots inside Changdeokgung, I suggest you allot an entire day and make sure your feet is ready for some serious action.

 If you plan to visit the Secret Garden, be sure to make prior reservation HERE as this is a guided tour.
 I’d definitely visit the place soon to check out one of the filming locations of the Korean TV Series “Kingdom”.